westonsteimel/advisory-database-pypa/README.md

 ]
 ```

 Attributes which are accessible via multiple paths may be represented in a condensed form.
-Consider the attribute `django.db.models:JSONField` from the [django project](https://github.com/django/django/blob/0ee2b8c326d47387bacb713a3ab369fa9a7a22ee/django/db/models/__init__.py#L99)
+Consider the attribute `django.db.models:JSONField` from the [django project](https://github.com/django/django/blob/0ee2b8c326d47387bacb713a3ab369fa9a7a22ee/django/db/models/__init__.py#L99).
 The attribute `django.db.models:JSONField` is a re-export of `django.db.models.fields.json:JSONField` and both are valid paths.
-These can be condensed to a more compact OSV representation as
+These can be condensed to a more compact OSV representation as:

 ```json
 {
   "attribute": "JSONField",